 My 2005 SEP IRA was not funded until April 28, 2006, and my level of concern was much higher.
 I spoke to an account representative who assured me that even though they were late, my money would be applied to 2005’s tax year and I would get April 7’s price for the investment.
 My account information online confirmed this.

 Fast forward to January 2007.
 I received my received my tax forms from TIAA-Cref which indicated my SEP applied to the 2006 tax year.
 I did eventually have this issue resolved, but it surfaced only one week after I reported that thousands of people were having problems with TIAA-Cref.
 Customers could not access their money, didn’t receive their payments, and couldn’t get in touch with any customer service representative who could fix the problems.

 The company acknowledged the problems and attributed the mishaps to implementation of a new computer system.
-This excuse carried on as the problems did for at least a year, with updated in March and June 2007.
+This excuse carried on as the problems did for at least a year.
 Even today, visitors are still voicing their concerns with TIAA-Cref in these comments this year.